Written by: Ashley Gilmour

 Depending on your needs, treatment may include:

-- Your doctor may recommend hospitalisation if you are behaving dangerously, you feel suicidal or you become detached from reality (psychotic).
-Getting psychiatric treatment at a hospital can help keep you calm and safe and stabilise your mood, whether you’re having a manic or major depressive episode.
+- Your doctor may prescribe hospitalization if you are behaving perilously, you feel self-destructive or you become detached from the real world (psychotic).
+Getting treatment at a hospital can help keep you quiet and safe and balance your state of mind regardless of whether you’re having a hyper or significant depressive scene.

 An effective maintenance treatment plan usually involves a combination of medication and psychotherapy.